Our Regions, Birds, Operators

 Daintree Village itself is a small quaint town perched on the southern side of the Daintree River, ten kilometres inland from the Daintree River ferry crossing.
 The Daintree River is famous for its birdwatching river cruises where experienced small boat operators provide two hour birding and wildlife cruises at dawn and dusk.
 The area around Daintree Village is grazing land interspersed with patches of rainforest.
 Located across the Daintree River, the primordial Daintree rainforest awaits.
 All sites within the area are easily accessible by 2WD vehicle.

 Key birding sites include Wonga Beach, Daintree Village, Stewart Creek Road and Jindalba Boardwalk.
 Speciality birds of these sites include Beach Stone-curlew, Great-billed Heron, Little Kingfisher, Azure Kingfisher, Papuan Frogmouth, Spotted Whistling-duck, Black Bittern, Shining Flycatcher.
 Buff-breasted Paradise-kingfisher can be found on Stewart Creek Road and Jindalba Boardwalk.
 Southern Cassowary is regularly sighted between the Daintree River and Cape Tribulation.
 Most land-based tour guides can provide day-tours in this region.
 Both Daintree Boatman Nature Tours and Daintree River Wild Watch provide birding cruises from Daintree Village.
-Red Mill House is a located in this zone.

 Far West (Central Queensland and Gulf of Carpentaria)